Knoblauchpilze/galactic-sovereign/README.md

 - a cron job running regularly to dump the database
 - a S3 bucket to which the dumps are uploaded

-The bucket is named `user-service-database-dumps` and has a policy to only keep the back-ups for a couple of days: after that they anyway lose their relevance.
+The bucket is named `user-service-database-backups` and has a policy to only keep the back-ups for a couple of days: after that they anyway lose their relevance.

+**Note:** in case of another database the bucket name will be different.
+If a new database is added to the configuration defined in this service, it will most likely require creating a new bucket to store the back-ups.

 ### The back-up script